COVID-19: The Impact of a Pandemic on Mental Health

 Considerations during a pandemic involve weighing the potential harm to a healthcare worker against the potential benefit to a patient.
 Where risk to the worker is low and benefit to the patient is high, the duty of care obligation increases.
 However, where the risk to the healthcare worker is high and the benefit to the patient is low, the obligation to care for the patient decreases.

 Governments and healthcare employers also have duties and obligations to healthcare professionals.
-They have a responsibility to ensure safe working conditions, including making certain there are appropriate safety precautions in place to protect those healthcare providers and to ensure that counseling and mental health supports are in place during such a crisis (Gruben & Czarnowski, 2020).
+They have a responsibility to ensure safe working conditions, including making certain there are appropriate safety precautions in place to protect those healthcare professionals and to ensure that counseling and mental health supports are available during such a crisis (Gruben & Czarnowski, 2020).

 A pandemic is, without a doubt, an extremely stressful situation for everyone.
 It is especially difficult for healthcare workers who are responsible for the provision of safe and effective care to those who have become infected.